Axway-API-Management-Plus/apim-cli/plugins/README.md

   - each config file may contain an execution order (e.g. `order=3`)
     - this allows to control the execution order of plugins
     - if no order is given for a plugin it will be executed after all ordered plugins randomly with others unsorted
-- if the config is valid, the Plugin is turned on it get's registered into the handler
+- if the config is valid, the Plugin is turned on and it get's registered into the handler
 - According to the registered order all plugins are called by the Swagger-Promote Plugin-Handler at certain steps
   - for that it must implement a `SwaggerPromotePluginInterface`
   1. Just after the API-Config & Swagger-File has been read